Top of Page

 How communicable diseases impact our world

 Infectious diseases, defined as illnesses transmitted from an infected person or animal or contaminated object to a host, are caused by pathogenic microorganisms such as bacteria, viruses, parasites or fungi.
-Communicable diseases cause substantial morbidity and mortality: those that do not result in death can cause health-related quality-of-life issues, lifelong challenges and disabilities.
-They are also responsible for a staggering global burden of disease: Outbreaks affect vulnerable populations, impact public health systems and batter economies, costing trillions of dollars and millions and millions of life years lost.
+Communicable diseases are responsible for a staggering global burden: Outbreaks affect vulnerable populations, impact public health systems and batter economies, costing trillions of dollars and millions of life years lost.

 Timely tracking of outbreaks